Froas/eventide-tg-bot/README.md

-# Eventide: Eclipse - Telegram RPG Bot
+# Eventide: Eclipse | Comlog - Telegram RPG Bot

 A sophisticated Telegram bot designed for running tabletop RPG sessions, specifically built for the "Eventide: Eclipse" campaign.
 This bot serves as a digital game master assistant, managing player data, lore, missions, and in-character communications.